ComposableFi/composable/code/centauri/ibc/modules/README.md

 **Module Callbacks**
 Ibc applications are sub protocols built on top of the core ibc protocol, ibc applications are required to implement the `Module` trait, so
 they can execute callbacks for processed messages.
 The callbacks are the means through which the router is able to deliver packets to the right module.

+**Message Handling**
+The `deliver` acts as the topmost message handler, it accepts an ibc message of type protobuf `Any` alongside a mutable reference to the Context.
+The message is decoded and dispatched to the appropriate message handler using a [`dispatch`](/code/centauri/ibc/modules/src/core/ics26_routing/handler.rs#L70) function.
+Message handlers take a read only context alongside the message as parameters, the message handler is expected to return a result type depending on the message category being handled.
+Client message handlers return a [`ClientResult`](/code/centauri/ibc/modules/src/core/ics02_client/handler.rs#l17).
+Connection message handlers return a [`ConnectionResult`](/code/centauri/ibc/modules/src/core/ics03_connection/handler.rs#32).
+Channel message handlers return a [`ChannelResult`](/code/centauri/ibc/modules/src/core/ics04_channel/handler.rs#L46).
+Packet message handlers return a [`PacketResult`](/code/centauri/ibc/modules/src/core/ics04_channel/packet.rs#L35).

+The dispatcher takes the result returned from the handler and writes the state changes contained within to storage using its mutable access to the Context.

 ### Applications